parhampr/Custom-Network-Creation/README.md

 # -netAdd or -networkAddress <COMMON NETWORK ADDRESSS> :: Override default Network Address Provided
 ```
 ### Further Steps
-There is nothing more to do other than running the normal code to configure and start the hyperledger fabric network.
+There is nothing more to do.
+Run the normal code to configure and start the hyperledger fabric network.
 You may refer to this documentation for more information [here - Using the fabric test network](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html).